 A. Community vision:

-The residents of Thurston County envision a diverse and thriving agricultural industry that is able to respond quickly to changing market conditions.
-They recognize the essential role of land conservation and local food and crop production in maintaining the quality of life and long-term sustainability of the community.
-In addition, they recognize
+The Thurston County community envisions a diverse and thriving agricultural industry that can respond quickly to changing market conditions.
+They recognize:

+The essential role local food and crop production play in maintaining long-term community resilience and sustainability.

-the multiple benefits provided by farmland, including wildlife habitat and flood control.
+The multiple secondary benefits provided by farmland, including land conservation, nutrient cycling, wildlife habitat, flood control, recreation, and scenic open space.

-The community also recognizes that maintaining viable agricultural resources requires a partnership with the farming community.
+maintenance of viable agricultural resources requires a partnership between the broader county community and agricultural industry.

-The community as a whole takes responsibility for conserving prime farm lands, promoting local markets, minimizing incompatible land uses, and providing other community support.
-This includes support for regulatory processes that are sensitive to the needs of farmers and that recognize the need to protect the environment.
+The community is responsible for conserving prime farm lands, promoting local markets, minimizing incompatible land uses, and providing other community support.
+This includes support for regulatory processes that are sensitive to the needs of farmers while protecting the environment.
 Farmers take responsibility to preserve soil fertility and ground and surface water quality, and to promote a land stewardship ethic for existing and future generations.

 B. Background: